 Each team shall file its brief as a PDF file by uploading using the link in the confirmation email you were sent when you registered for the Competition.
-In order to upload your brief you must login to the system using the credentials (username/password) that were used to register your team.
+In order to upload your brief, you must login to the system using the credentials (username/password) that were used to register your team.

 The brief must be received by INTA no later than 5:00 P.M.
-U.S. Eastern Time, January 5, 2021.
+U.S. Eastern Time, Friday, January 5, 2024.
 Briefs received after that time may not be considered.
 Briefs may not be mailed, e-mailed or hand delivered to INTA's office.
 There may be a heavy volume of filings on the day of deadline, so teams are advised to file their briefs early to avoid unnecessary problems.

 Failure to file a timely brief may result in automatic disqualification from the Competition.
 The team leader will be notified of disqualification by e-mail and shall have the opportunity to appeal such disqualification by 5:00 P.M.
-U.S. Eastern Time (Close of Business) on January 7, 2021.
+U.S. Eastern Time (Close of Business) on Tuesday, January 9, 2024.

-If the team leader (the person who's account was used to create the team) does not receive an autogenerated e-mail reply confirming receipt of the brief by INTA, please e-mail competitions@inta.org or call +1-212-642-1707 by 5:00 P.M.
-U.S. Eastern Time on January 6, 2021 to reconcile any submission issues.
+If the team leader (the person whose account was used to create the team) does not receive an autogenerated e-mail reply confirming receipt of the brief by INTA, please e-mail competitions@inta.org by 5:00 P.M.
+U.S. Eastern Time on Monday, January 8, 2024, to reconcile any submission issues.